awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-object-detection.md

     Device running Amazon Linux 2 or Ubuntu 18\.04, with [GNU C Library](https://www.gnu.org/software/libc/) \(glibc\) version 2\.27 or later\.

-   For more information, see [Setting up AWS IoT Greengrass Version 2](setting-up.md)\.
+   For more information, see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.
 + A Greengrass core device and a Greengrass group\.
-For more information, see [Install AWS IoT Greengrass V2](getting-started.md#install-greengrass-v2)\.
+For more information, see [Install the AWS IoT Greengrass Core software](getting-started.md#install-greengrass-v2)\.

 ## Deploy the DLR Object Detection component<a name="ml-object-detection-deploy"></a>